 ✎Placing Numbers on a Number Line

-Rounding Roller Coaster is a rounding craft that will engage your students and deepen the understanding of rounding to the nearest 10 and nearest 100.
+This craft that will engage your students and deepen the understanding of rounding to the nearest 10 and nearest 100.
 It also creates a beautiful bulletin board or classroom display that your students can enjoy all year round.

 Includes rounding cards and blank cards.
 You can choose to print the rounding cards included or use blank ones for your students to create their own numbers.